aimeedarling/Code-Refactor/README.md

 ## Description

 Code refactor for Horiseon marketing agency to make website more accessible and improve code base for long term sustainability.

+### Completed work:
+- Added descriptive title
+- Added alt text to images and icons
+- Repaired broken links
+- Removed generic div elements and used symantic selectors
-Added alt text to images and icons.
-Repaired broken links.
-Consolidated and organized CSS from 200 lines to 134 lines grouping like selectors.
+- Consolidated and organized CSS from 200 lines to 134 lines grouping like selectors.

 ## Table of Contents (Optional)